OrlandoLeyva/computer-simulator/README.md

-# computer-simulator
+# os-simulator
-Computer simulator using python OOP
+OS simulator that can handle files system and simple bash commands.